OpenFAST/KiteFAST/glue-codes/kitefast/documentation/OUTLINE.rst

 - User documentation
 - Test cases

-The KiteFASTMBD simulation software is made up of multiple packages based on the modularization framework of OpenFAST:
+The KiteFAST simulation software is made up of multiple packages based on the modularization framework of OpenFAST:

 - MBDyn: multibody dynamics software from Politecnico di Milano that